VincentTano/docs/en-us/sc/tutorial/deploy-invoke.md

 To invoke a smart contract on the NEO blockchain, you will need the smart contract script hash.
 1. To acquire the contract hash, right click on the contract account populated in the address window as a result of the **Watching the Smart Contract** window.
-2. Select 'View Contract' to open a window containing information about the smart contract.
-Copy the value in the 'Script Hash' field.
+2. Select **View Contract** to open a window containing information about the smart contract.
+Copy the value in the **Script Hash** field.
 3. Click on the **Advanced** menu option and select **Invoke Contract**.
 4. Populate the **Script Hash** field with the value copied in Step 2.
 As an example, you can invoke the Woolong using the script hash in **Section 3**
-5. The Smart Contract information should automatically populate in the remaining 'Invoke Function' fields.
+5. The Smart Contract information should automatically populate in the remaining **Invoke Function** fields.
 6. To populate the input parameters, click on the **...** button next the the Parameters field to open the parameter population menu.
 7. Select the parameters on the left field and populate the variable values in the lower right field.